 In 2016, we updated our fabrication floor with the installation of a new scale system, improving the efficiency of our operations while ensuring greater accuracy.
 We also improved workflow through an additional system of conveyers that move product down the line as it is hand cut.
 This allows us to maintain our superior hand-cut/hand-trimmed standards while increasing the overall level of productivity.
 Stuart Joyce, our VP of Operations, led this project.

 Our poultry processing plant has consistently earned a 100% score in animal welfare by a third party auditing company.
-It is clean and sanitary, with excelled quality control led by Quality Assurance Manager Jimmy Mitchell.
+It is clean and sanitary, with excelled quality control led by our Quality Assurance Manager.

 The processing plant also operates as our company headquarters.
 The building includes:

 In 2017 we expanded our facility by adding an additional 10,000 square feet of dry storage space and a new, state-of-the-art 2,000 square foot hatchery, which greatly improved our capacity to incubate and hatch birds in our Heritage Poultry line.